csev/dj4e/assn/paw_users.md

 This is a more complex tutorial so allow plenty of time to work on this tutorial.

-* You will need an admin user for this assignment, if you hhave deleted the super user, and need to create another one, use the following commands in a console shell:
+* You will need an admin user for this assignment, if you have deleted the super user, and need to create another one, use the following commands in a console shell:

         python3 manage.py createsuperuser